Sketch/quickbuild/README.md

 things like mazes, or just want to confuse the Players for some reason. :)
 Anywhere you can use a room name, you can also use a name tag.

+### Prebuilt rooms

+Often, you'll want to build an area off of a pre-existing room in a MUSH, such as off of Room Zero(#0).
+To specify rooms that are pre-built so Quickbuild will NOT try to rebuild them, use the Prebuilt directive:

+    PREBUILT "Room Zero" = #0

 ### Dbref storage

 When rooms are built, their dbrefs are stored on the building player